redcentre/Carbon.Example.Notebooks-Python/README.md

 ## Sample Notebooks

-### :blue_book: 01 Simple Report
+### :blue_book: 01 Alphacodes Simple

-Converts two arrays of static data into a cross-tabulation dataframe through the service endpoint that has been customised for the simplest possible use by Python clients.
+Converts two arrays of static data into a pandas dataframe through the service endpoint that has been customised for the simplest possible use by Python clients.

+### :blue_book: 02 Alphacodes Formats

+Similar to Example 01, but it shows the variety of data formats that can be passed to the service endpoint.

-### :blue_book: 02 Cloud Job Report
+### :blue_book: 03 Cloud Job Report

-Generates a dataframe report using data that is stored in a public cloud job.
+Generates a pandas dataframe and report using data that is stored in a public cloud job.

 ### :blue_book: 03 SPSS to Heat Map Chart

-A sophisticated example of how SPSS (.sav) file can be transformed into a cross-tabulation report and presented as an attractive colour-coded heat map chart.
+A sophisticated example of how an SPSS (.sav) file can be transformed into a cross-tabulation report and presented as an attractive colour-coded heat map chart and line chart.

 > :star: Note &mdash; The 21MB data file read by this example can be downloaded from here: [Demo_21_24_with_Caseid.sav][sav]